waimea-pahyde/level-2-programming-assessment/docs/test-plan.md

 The program will accept the player name, in case the player just has a really long name.

----## Example Test Name

-Example test description.
-Example test description.
-Example test description.
-Example test description.
-Example test description.
-Example test description.

-### Test Data To Use

-Details of test data and reasons for selection.
-Details of test data and reasons for selection.
-Details of test data and reasons for selection.

-### Expected Test Result

-Statement detailing what should happen.
-Statement detailing what should happen.
-Statement detailing what should happen.
-Statement detailing what should happen.

 ---

 ## Example Test Name